Have you checked your heating?

 If you've tried our tips and still have a problem, please take a look at our Repair Responsibility Tool.

-If it is a problem that Midland Heart have responsibility for, please write down your answers for the questions below then click here to contact us, so we can fix it for you.
+If it is a problem that Midland Heart have responsibility for, please write down your answers for the questions below and ring us on 0345 60 20 540 to report your repair.

 Things to tell us when you call: